coverify-org/vlang-docs/source/Getting_Started/Installation.md

 $ export PATH=${HOME}/local/dmd2/linux/bin64:${PATH}
 {% endcodeblock %}

-For DMD to work, you also need a working GCC compiler in yout PATH.
+For DMD to work, you also need a working GCC compiler in your PATH.
 Hopefully that is already installed on your system.

 ## Installation